Humans of CFN103

-Children First Networks (CFNs) are the outgrowth of a NYCDOE / Empowerment Schools initiative designed to synthesize operational and instructional support for schools.
-The goal is to devolve as much decision-making power as possible to the people who know schools best: principals, teachers, and school staff.
-Each CFN employs a cross-functional team directly accountable to principals and delivers personalized service to an average of 30 schools.
-We aim to streamline operations and build capacity within schools so school-based staff can focus their time on accelerating student achievement.
+Children First Networks evolved as a NYCDOE / Empowerment Schools initiative that aspires to synthesize operational and instructional support for schools with the goal of devolving decision-making power to the people closest to schools.
+Each network comprises a cross-functional team directly accountable to principals and delivers personalized service to an average of 30 schools.
+CFNs aim to streamline operations and build capacity within schools so school-based staff can focus their time on accelerating student achievement.
 We partner with DOE divisions and external organizations to serve the needs of our communities.
 We have proudly opened new schools in collaboration with district superintendents and central planning teams - Spruce Street, Yorkville Community, PS452, Peck Slip, Q300.
 We have developed robust partnerships with Teachers College, Bank Street, Educhange, City College, NYU, Metamorphosis, Inner Resilience Program, New Teacher Center.

 Instruction & Achievement